Skip to content

 • Limit read access to .env/scripts to the service account that will run scheduled tasks

-• Rotate CLIENT_SECRET and any access tokens per your local security policy
+• Rotate $supplier_key and $client_secret and any access tokens per your local security policy